meteor/meteor/content/ui-ux.md

 <h2 id="animation">Animation</h2>

-Animation is the process indicating changes in the UI smoothly *over time* rather than *instantly*.
+Animation is the process of indicating changes in the UI smoothly *over time* rather than *instantly*.
 Although animation is often seen as "window dressing" or purely aesthetic, in fact it serves a very important purpose, highlighted by the example of the changing list above.
 In a connected-client world where changes in the UI aren't always initiated by user action (i.e. sometimes they happen as a result of the server pushing changes made by other users), instant changes can result in a user experience where it's difficult to understand what is happening.

 <h3 id="animating-visiblity">Animating changes in visiblity</h3>